jernejZup/onj_2021/TF-IDF/README.md

   - C: Offense target identification

 Where our program takes these subtasks into account and does the classification according to them.

+To succesfully run the program you will need the following Python libraries:
+  - NLTK
+  - Scikit Learn
+  - Pandas
+  - Numpy
+  - tqdm

+We hope you will have fun with our program.